From his home in northeast France, 24-year-old student Marc was celebrating Donald Trump's stunning success Wednesday.

-Many observers see the return of nationalism as an inescapable consequence, a direct challenge to the ideological foundations of the European Union.
+Many observers including Shapiro see the return of nationalism as an inescapable consequence, a direct challenge to the ideological foundations of the European Union.

 It could also spell trouble for other international institutions.

-Trump made repeated attacks on NATO, the cornerstone of Western military cooperation, dismissed the World Trade Organisation and threatened to walk away from the Paris global climate deal.
+Trump made repeated attacks on NATO, the cornerstone of Western military cooperation, and dismissed the World Trade Organisation.

-EU President Donald Tusk alluded to these dangers in June when he warned that Brexit could unleash forces that lead to the "destruction of not only the EU but also of Western political civilisation."
+EU President Donald Tusk alluded to the dangers of isolationist forces being unleashed when he warned that Brexit could lead to the "destruction of not only the EU but also of Western political civilisation."

-Conventional wisdom holds that far-right populism should be seen as a warning sign, a trigger for establishment politicians to pay attention to the grievances of an overlooked section of the population.
+Conventional wisdom holds that far-right populism should be seen as a warning sign, a trigger for mainstream politicians to pay attention to the grievances of a section of the population.

 French student Marc wants nothing less than wholesale change.